molnarg/libc-binary-collection/README.md

 How does it work?
 -----------------

-The last 12 bit of the addresses are constant even when using ASLR.
+The last 12 bits of the addresses are constant even when using ASLR (because of the alignment to page boundary).
 These can be used to fingerprint the used libc version.
 When multiple symbols are specified, the difference between symbols are also used for fingerprinting.

 Symbols
 -------